mbuesch/disktest/README.rst

 But note that testing on filesystem level like above does not test the full device.
 It will omit the disk areas the filesystem uses internally.
-Therefore, you may want to write to the raw disk D with the Windows raw drive notation as follows:
+Therefore, you may want to write to the raw disk E with the Windows raw drive notation as follows:

 .. code:: sh